 - Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

-- List and describe adult tissue types in animals, and identify major organs arising from each embryonic germ layer
+- List and describe adult tissue types in animals, and identify major organs arising from each embryonic germ layer, including: epidermal tissue, the nervous system, muscle and skeletal systems, circulatory system, reproductive organs, liver, pancreas, and epithelial lining of the digestive and respiratory systems.

 - Recognize the roles and relationships of the four extra-embryonic membranes in amniotes (birds, reptiles, and mammals)